-The 2010 Senior Term Loan bears interest at floating rates, based on either the prime rate, or at our option, the LIBOR rate, plus an applicable margin.
+The 2010 Senior Term Loan bears interest at floating rates, based on either the prime rate, or at our option, the LIBOR rate plus an applicable margin.
 The LIBOR rate option contains a floor rate of 1.5%.
-At June 30, 2011, an aggregate of \$219.0 million was outstanding under the Senior Secured Credit Facility, of which \$215.0 million carried an interest rate of 4.75% and \$4.0 million carried an interest rate of 5.5%.
+At September 30, 2011, an aggregate of \$202.0 million was outstanding under the Senior Secured Credit Facility, which carried an interest rate of 4.75%.

 The Senior Secured Credit Facility, including the 2010 Senior Term Loan, contains various financial covenants, including provisions that require us to maintain certain leverage and interest coverage ratios and not to exceed annual capital expenditures of \$3.0 million.
-The Senior Secured Credit Facility and the Indenture governing the 2010 Senior Notes contain provisions that accelerate our indebtedness upon the occurrence of certain events and restrict us from undertaking specified corporate actions, including asset dispositions, acquisitions, payment of dividends and other specified payments, repurchasing our equity securities in the public markets, incurrence of indebtedness, creation of liens, making loans and investments and transactions with affiliates.
+The Senior Secured Credit Facility and the Indenture governing the 2010 Senior Notes contain provisions that accelerate our indebtedness upon the occurrence of certain events and restrict us from undertaking specified corporate actions, including asset dispositions, acquisitions, payments of dividends and other specified payments, repurchasing our equity securities in the public markets, incurrence of indebtedness, creation of liens, making loans and investments and transactions with affiliates.
 Specifically, we must:

-- Have a leverage ratio of less than 4.00 to 1.0 for the quarter ended June 30, 2011 (defined as, with certain adjustments, the ratio of our consolidated indebtedness as of the last day of the fiscal quarter to our trailing twelve month consolidated net income before interest, taxes, depreciation, amortization, non-cash charges, and certain other items ("EBITDA")).
-Our leverage ratio requirement decreases over time to 3.50 to 1.0 for the quarter ending March 31, 2014, and remains level thereafter, and - Have an interest coverage ratio of greater than 3.00 to 1.0 for the quarter ended June 30, 2011 (defined as, with certain adjustments, the ratio of our consolidated EBITDA to our trailing twelve month consolidated cash interest expense).
+- Have a leverage ratio of less than 4.00 to 1.0 for the quarter ended September 30, 2011 (defined as, with certain adjustments, the ratio of our consolidated indebtedness as of the last day of the fiscal quarter to our trailing twelve month consolidated net income before interest, taxes, depreciation, amortization, non-cash charges, and certain other items ("EBITDA")).
+Our leverage ratio requirement decreases over time to 3.50 to 1.0 for the quarter ending March 31, 2014, and remains level thereafter; and - Have an interest coverage ratio of greater than 3.00 to 1.0 for the quarter ended September 30, 2011 (defined as, with certain adjustments, the ratio of our consolidated EBITDA to our trailing twelve month consolidated cash interest expense).
 Our interest coverage requirement increases over time to 3.25 to 1.0 for the quarter ending March 31, 2013, and remains level thereafter.

-At June 30, 2011, we were in compliance with the applicable financial and restrictive covenants under the Senior Secured Credit Facility and the Indenture governing the 2010 Senior Notes.
+At September 30, 2011, we were in compliance with the applicable financial and restrictive covenants under the Senior Secured Credit Facility and the Indenture governing the 2010 Senior Notes.
 Additionally, management anticipates that in the normal course of operations, we will be in compliance with the financial and restrictive covenants during the ensuing year.
-During the three months ended June 30, 2011, we made voluntary principal payments against outstanding indebtedness of \$23.0 million in excess of required payments under the Credit Agreement governing the 2010 Senior Term Loan.
-In accordance with the Credit Agreement governing the 2010 Senior Term Loan, such payment was applied against the first four required principal payments, and any remaining principal payment is applied ratably toward the remaining required principal payments.
+During the six months ended September 30, 2011, we made voluntary principal payments against outstanding indebtedness of \$40.0 million in excess of required payments under the Credit Agreement governing the 2010 Senior Term Loan.
+In accordance with the Credit Agreement governing the 2010 Senior Term Loan, such payments were applied against the first four required principal payments, and any remaining principal payments are applied ratably toward the remaining required principal payments.
 As such, we do not have a required principal payment until the 2010 Senior Term Loan matures in 2016.